amandaliusa/Airport-Rankings/README.md

 A project done for ACM/IDS 104 (Applied Linear Algebra) at Caltech

-Implements the PageRank Algorithm to rank the important of US airports based on publicly available traffic data
+Implements the PageRank Algorithm to rank the importance of US airports based on publicly available traffic data